cpfaff/Open-Science-Thesis/README.md

 ```

 The setup of size, font and color of the header and footer marks as shown above
-will also apply to your setup with these comands.
+will also apply to your setup with these commands.

 An example: